27 May 2021

 Every application has an architecture.
 It might be something simple or something complex.
 It might be pre-designed or a result of implementation.
 What’s more, every architecture constantly evolves.
 That’s why it is important to not only be able to pass everything related to it to the team but also be able to keep that information up to date.
 So in this article, I focus on how we share such information at The Software House.
 And generally – how to document your architecture on the daily basis?

-In reality, there is no architecture documentation standard.
-Some will use UML for that, others will take a completely different approach.
-However, there is always one thing in common.
-Architecture documentation takes more than a single diagram type to be complete.
+In reality, there are many standards for a software architecture document.
+One software architect will use UML for that, another will take a completely different approach.
+However, there is always one thing in common (of course).
+Architecture documentation takes more than a single diagram type to be complete in any use case.

 Because of that, it is good to have more possible tools we can choose from.
 That’s why at The Software House we decided to go with a combination of: